phamhbphuoc/All-Japanese-Grammar/README.md

 Formats include png, pdf, Mindnode file, csv, xlsx, orginal scanned pages.

+How to use:
-You can use the pdf file to search for the grammar points you want to look up, then use the book to learn more about them.
+* You can use the pdf or excel file to search for the grammar points you want to look up, then use the book to learn more about them.
+* You can view this mindmap online using the image file
+* Feel free to modify this mindmap the way you want.
+I have included the scanned pages, and Mindnode file ;)

+がんばろう　<3
+🇻🇳